raunakjodhawat/nearby/README.md

 | POST | api/v1/user    | Create a user |
 | POST | api/v1/user/:id     | Update a user |

+## Functionality
+1. Sign up: Users can create a new account with a username and password.
+Username and Email address both needs to be unique.
+Upon successful user creation, an email is sent with a verification link.
+User needs to verify the email address before logging in.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)